 - Your average CTR by category;

 - Your average daily life span by narrative.

-It’s also vital to note that Discover traffic is classified as “direct” in Google Analytics (see the screenshots above).
+It’s also vital to note that Discover traffic is classified as “direct” in Google Analytics.
 “I’d estimate that Discover traffic accounts for roughly 25% to 30% of direct traffic in Google Analytics, so keep an eye on it,” Shehata added.